taazarel/Voheim/WIP/Armored Exora.md

 ### Armor & Defences
 All regulars are equipped with tough armour, strong enough to survive landslides and long falls.
 ### Communication Tools & Systems
-The pilot is able to hear and see outside of the Exora.
-And can be heard speaking from the outside.
+The pilot can see outside thanks to an illusion projected inside.
+The pilot can hear and be heard from outside when coms are active.
+Armored Exora are fitted with a target for magical messages, which extends the range of a message by 1 mile.
 Additional communication systems are available at an additional fee.
 ### Sensors:
 This machinery has no standard sensors.